 It’s funny how a dish that a restaurant offers as, say, one course in a five-course meal — like, oh la, we’ll just toss in this little bibelot — can devour a whole day when I try to replicate it at home, leaving me slightly wrecked and the kitchen a mess.
 Usually, I justify such outlays of time and energy by serving something originally designed to be an appetizer or amuse as a main course: Dig in, kids, this is all you’re getting.

-However, souffles are one of those dishes that is actually more intimidating than difficult.
+However, souffles are one of those dishes that are actually more intimidating than difficult.
 Howard McGee, the legendary kitchen-science guru, describes them as “reliable and resilient,” as well as convenient.
 In On Food and Cooking, he writes, “if you manage to get any air into the mix, an inexorable law of nature will raise it in the oven, and opening the door for a few seconds won’t do it any harm.”

 Thanks to him, I’ve learned to trust my instincts when making souffles.
 I turn to a recipe only to get the basic proportions down (the mise en place), then rely on memory to pull the thing together: Prepare ramekins, make a mornay, add beaten egg whites, bake.
 I find it’s much less stressful than panic-running back and forth to a recipe.